cronitorio/cronitor-python/README.md

 cronitor.read_config('./cronitor.yaml') # parse the yaml file of monitors

-cronitor.validate_config() # send monitors to Cronitor for configuration validation
+cronitor.validate_config() # send monitors to Cronitor for configuration validation, Timeout from CRONITOR_TIMEOUT env var or arg; CRONITOR_TIMEOUT takes priority.

-cronitor.apply_config() # sync the monitors from the config file to Cronitor
+cronitor.apply_config() # sync the monitors from the config file to Cronitor, Timeout from CRONITOR_TIMEOUT env var or arg; CRONITOR_TIMEOUT takes priority.

-cronitor.generate_config() # generate a new config file from the Cronitor API
+cronitor.generate_config() # generate a new config file from the Cronitor API, Timeout from CRONITOR_TIMEOUT env var or arg; CRONITOR_TIMEOUT takes priority.
 ```